 Ravel G Major or Concerto for the Left Hand

 Saint-Saëns No. 2 or 5

 Tchaikovsky No. 1

-The Jury will consist of eight members: a Chairman, six non-Finnish members and one Finnish member.
+The Jury will consist of nine members: a Chairman, seven non-Finnish members and one Finnish member.

 The Jury will have the right to award the prizes in some other way.